alchemyplatform/aa-sdk/site/getting-started/how-it-works.md

       content: Learn how to get started with Alchemy's Embedded Accounts using Account Kit and the Alchemy Signer, Modular Account, Rundler and Gas Manager.
 ---

-# Starter Guide
+# Learn how it works

-Let's take a tour of the [starter app repo](https://github.com/alchemyplatform/embedded-accounts-quickstart) to see how easy it is to work with embedded accounts!
+It's time to learn how it all works!
+Let's take a tour of the [starter app repository](https://github.com/alchemyplatform/embedded-accounts-quickstart) to see how it integrates with embedded accounts.

 ## 1. The config